rupinder-developer/MySQLees/README.md

 ### Data Types

 You can use `mysqlees.dataType` variable to assign data type to your column.
+[Click here](#data-types-reference) for the reference.

 ```javascript
 const schema = mysqlees.schema({